Topics

 Cash value and cash surrender value are both “living benefits” that you can access from your whole life policy while you are alive.

 Cash value is the amount of money that builds in a whole life insurance policy through the investment component.
 You can access this in multiple ways but only when you’re alive.
+Simply put, it is the policyholder’s share of the death benefit that can be claimed during the policyholder’s lifetime.

 Cash surrender value is the actual amount of money you get from cash value after fees if you cancel or surrender your whole life policy.